aaronmaas/Second_Earth_Target_Selection/README.md

 This repository contains the neccesarry modules and methods to excess all results from following work in Progress:

-1. Maas, A. J. (2023).  *Spectral Frontier: Exploring the Rainbow of Possibilities Target Selection Pipeline in Search of Earth 2.0*
+1. *Spectral Frontier: Exploring the Rainbow of Possibilities Target Selection Pipeline in Search of Earth 2.0*
-2. Maas, A. J. (2023) *Spectral Frontier: Exploring the Rainbow of Possibilities Pipeline revisited - Activity set the limits in Search of Earth2.0*
+2. *Spectral Frontier: Exploring the Rainbow of Possibilities Pipeline revisited - Activity set the limits in Search of Earth2.0*

 Atm the target selection pipeline is focused on combining and alining spectra.
 All methods for these operations can be found in